 Sandy Hook Promise invites all SAVE Promise Clubs to participate in National SAVE Day!
-Mark your calendars for this important event to take place on October 21, 2020.
 This event occurs annually during the third full week in October during America’s Safe Schools Week.
-During the week of October 18 – 24, 2020, thousands of schools and youth organizations from across the United States will participate.
+During this week, thousands of schools and youth organizations from across the United States will participate.

 How can your Club participate?